lohithreddy13/Excel_Projects/fnp-sales-analysis/README.md

    - Align inventory, staffing, and marketing calendars with observed monthly and occasion‑level demand peaks to ensure capacity is available when needed.
    - Pre‑launch targeted campaigns ahead of high‑demand months to capture intent early and smooth fulfilment workloads.

-## How to Use This Project

-- Open the Excel file in a version that supports Power Pivot.
-- Refresh the Data Model to ensure relationships and measures are available.
-- Use the Occasion slicer and other filters to explore how KPIs and charts change across occasions, products, months, weekdays, and cities.
-- Apply the insights and recommendations to inform marketing, product, and operations decisions.